 Therapy can help you come home to yourself.

 Here’s a short exercise to try at home.
-It helps you get some distance from your shame without denying it.
-You don’t need to fight it or silence it.
+It helps you get some distance from your shame without denying, fighting, or silencing it.
 Just make space to hear it and decide whether it’s worth listening to.
-Because yelling at it doesn’t work, but neither does pretending it’s not there.
+We know that yelling at it doesn’t work, but neither does pretending it’s not there.

 It goes like this: